-The goal of the company is to further establish the RJ Thieneman brand and grow it to full potential by taking the accomplishments of the past and joining them with a strategic and creative view of the future.
+Our goal is to further establish the RJ Thieneman brand and grow it to full potential by taking our accomplishments of the past and joining them with a strategic and creative view of the future.

 The Archdiocese of Louisville chooses RJ Thieneman

 In 1985, the Archdiocese of Louisville selected RJ Thieneman Realty Group to develop the land that was formerly home to the St. Thomas Seminary as The Woods of St. Thomas.
 As members of the Catholic Church, the Thieneman family took pride in paying homage to the school by not only naming the development “The Woods of St. Thomas,” but also by naming a major connecting road, between Highways 22 and 42, “Seminary Lane.”

 R.J. receives the John Robinson Lifetime Achievement Award

 In 1997, Robert J. Thieneman, Sr., was honored by the Home Builders Association of Louisville with its inaugural John Robinson Lifetime Achievement Award.

 The Villas of Forest Springs and Saratoga Springs are born

 The Villas of Forest Springs multi-family apartments were developed in 2000.
 That same year, RJ Thieneman hosted Homearama at Forest Springs North.
 Saratoga Springs was developed the following year, in 2001.